 Sherri Martel's back problems led to her getting hooked on oxycodone, or "hillbilly heroin".
 In 1993, Vince McMahon summoned her to his office and informed her that her services were no longer required.
 WCW was a bit more accommodating, even allowing Sherri to take time off for detox, but in 2000 she relapsed and was released for good.
-She and Chris Benoit died with 2 weeks of each other in June of 2007.
-Both wrestlers had a history of being over-prescribed pain meds (by the same sports physician, no less).
+Sherri would later on pass away via a drug overdose in June of 2007.

 Paul Roma was told to make the young upstart Alex Wright look good in their match at WCW SuperBrawl V, February 19, 1995, en route to losing the match.
 Roma instead no-sold Wright's offense, mocked his goofy dance to a Face reaction despite the fact that Roma was the Heel here, and actually kicked out of Wright's schoolboy rollup pin attempt, though the ref counted to three anyway.
 WCW fired Roma after this and he has only ever been seen in small independents ever since.

 Bull Nakano was released from the WWF in 1995 for being caught in possession of cocaine.
-She later went on to wrestle in WCW for a few years before the program shut down.
+She later went on to wrestle in WCW for a few years.

-Cathy Dingman's short lived tenure in WWE as 'BB Bush' was short lived because she was discovered having an affair with the married Bob Holly in 1999.
+Cathy Dingman's short lived tenure in WWE as "Barbara 'B.B.'
+Bush" was short lived because she was discovered having an affair with the married Bob Holly in 1999.

 Eddie Guerrero was arrested for DUI in 2001 and released by WWE; five months passed before he returned to WWE.
 Having dealt with many of his personal demons in that period, Eddie returned to enjoy the greatest success of his career (up until his unexpected death in 2005).